nodejs/node/doc/api/stream.markdown

 #### Event: 'close'

+Emitted when the stream and any of its underlying resources (a file descriptor, for example) have been closed, no more events will be emitted, and no further computation will occur.

-Emitted when the underlying resource (for example, the backing file descriptor) has been closed.
-Not all streams will emit this.
+Not all streams will emit the 'close' event.

 #### Event: 'error'